Capstone-Projects-2023-Fall/project-bereal-meets-slack/documentation/docs/requirements/features-and-requirements.md

 ## Functional Requirements

-- Users can respond to the bot prompt by using a modal to submit a response
+- Users will be able to submit an image to the bot
 - BMS bot will be able to randomly determine a time within its operating hours to send a prompt
 - BMS bot will be able to randomly determine an appropriate prompt from a pool based on time of day and previous sends
 - BMS bot will be able to send messages and tag users autonomously.